EmanuelGustafzon/Milestone-project-2-Quiz/README.md

   ## User Expereince

   - It is easy to learn how the quiz works.
 The user gets all the information needed to understand and play the quiz.
-  - The buttoms are big and easy for the users to test.
+  - The buttoms are big and easy for the users to see and press the right button.
   - The user gets a answer immigetly after answering a question of what answer was correct.
 This good for the user to learn the spanish phrases in the quiz.